 I really enjoy this book – and it held up just as well on a second reading.
 The children are likeable and believable and while there are a few adults in the book (who ensure that safety gear is used and are the providers of many meals and picnics) they don’t get in the way of the adventuring or mystery solving.

-There is a mix of mystery solving/investigating and exploring/adventuring in the latter part of the book, while the beginning is full of the sorts of adventures children have purely being a new place, so the book has a good pace without being head-long at all times.
+There is a mix of mystery solving/investigating and exploring/adventuring in the latter part of the book, while the beginning is full of the sorts of adventures children have purely being in a new place, so the book has a good pace without being head-long at all times.
 It’s like one of those Famous Five books where the first several chapters are dedicated to the Five travelling to their camp-site and eating a lot of picnics, and then with a mystery afoot things kick into a higher gear.
 The end chapters are particularly suspenseful as they stumble into some serious trouble.

 Oh – and one very pleasant surprise is that there are illustrations – something that’s sorely lacking in so many modern books!
 There’s even a map, and you know how much me and my poor visual imagination loves a map!